 What are capital gains?
 According to Investopedia, a capital gain is “an increase in a capital asset’s value and is considered to be realized when the asset is sold.”

 The Canada Revenue Agency (CRA) charges a tax on any asset or investment that you sell for a profit.
 When charged with capital gains, a percentage of the difference between the purchase and sale price is added to the income you made.
 Capital gains taxes are most commonly associated with real estate, however, they are also charged with a wide variety of investments and the resulting income.
+For instance, stock sales outside of tax-sheltered accounts, sale of art or even the sale of a recreational vehicle.

 What are capital losses?